contributionls/matters2ipfs/README.md

 ## 🔗 Generate Automatically Checked Links <a name = "generate"></a>

-You can generate automatically checked links by splicing URLs.
+You can directly copy the link generated in the last part of [the online page](<https://matters2ipfs.js.org> ), Or rou can also generate automatically checked links with splicing URLs by yourself.
 The URL rule is:

 ```bash
 https://matters2ipfs.js.org/?url={encodeURIComponent(mattersUrl)}